Akurateco

 Checkout optimization

-Monitoring systems can provide insights into customer behavior that can be used to improve the checkout process.
+Monitoring payment systems can provide insights into customer behavior that can be used to improve the checkout process.
 This allows merchants to pinpoint the geographical origins of their customers and tailor the checkout experience by adjusting language options to enhance customer comfort.
 Furthermore, they can identify their customers’ payment preferences in different regions, adjusting them accordingly to create a seamless payment experience.

 Manual processes’ automation